-Any front door, back, side, top or bottom can be made out of our Oak, Maple, Cherry, Walnut woods with quality finishes, acrylic, glass, stainless steel wire and perforated aluminum.
+Any front door, back, side, top or bottom can be made out of hardwood with quality finishes, acrylic, glass, stainless steel wire and perforated aluminum.
 The standard Majestic cage materials for your cage will vary, depending on what setup you choose (see center insert for standard configurations).
 These panels are all interchangeable and can be switched or replaced at any time without having to purchase a new cage.
 Below is an overview of all the materials our Majestic cages can be made with.

 Anodized Aluminum Frame